publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395m.md

 >         In this subsection, the term ‘capitated payment rate’ means, with respect to a demonstration project—

->             “(A) in its first year, a rate established for the project by the Secretary, using the most current available data, in a manner that ensures that aggregate payments under the project will not exceed the aggregate payment that would have been made for ambulance services under part B of title XVIII of the Social Security Act \[this part\] in the local area of government’s jurisdiction; and
+>             “(A) in its first year, a rate established for the project by the Secretary, using the most current available data, in a manner that ensures that aggregate payments under the project will not exceed the aggregate payment that would have been made for ambulance services under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] in the local area of government’s jurisdiction; and

 >             “(B) in a subsequent year, the capitated payment rate established for the previous year increased by an appropriate inflation adjustment factor.